 R v.
 R v Brazier (Crown Court at Stoke-on-Trent)

 Defending a 22-year-old male of good character concerning an allegation of section 20 grievous bodily harm.
 Defendant had a diagnosis of Aspergers syndrome and utilised an intermediary.

 R v Lynch (Crown Court at Manchester Minshull Street)

 Defending a male of good character of an allegation of blackmail where charge was reduced to a public order offence.

 Defended 16-year-old with four 11-year-old witnesses.
 Application to dismiss the case at the conclusion of the Crown’s case was successful, as well as obtaining a defence costs order and wasted costs order from the Crown in respect of trial delays.

 R v.
 Smith (Crown Court at Shrewsbury)

 Successful prosecution for burglary using DNA evidence following successful defence of a submission of no case to answer using recent case law on DNA analysis of partial positive matches.
-A copy of an article published in In Brief in May 2017 can be found here.

 R v.
 Haberlin (Crown Court at Preston)